-Travelling from UK to Europe after BREXIT?
-Want to know what documents you need and what changes will affect your travels?
+Travelling from UK to Europe after BREXIT with a motorhome, campervan or caravan?
+Want to know what documents you need and what changes will affect your road trips?
 Unsure about driving in the EU after BREXIT?
-Here's what you need to know
+Here's everything you need to know

 Whether you like it or not, the BREXIT transition period has now finished and the UK has left the EU.

 Which means that the rules for travel from UK to Europe have changed, and there are some changes for driving in the EU after BREXIT.

 Here's a guide on what the changes are, and which ones affect you.

 Driving in Europe after BREXIT- things you need to know

 There are a couple of big things you need to check before you travel from the UK to the EU after BREXIT: